anandanatarajan/.netcoreapiServiceTemplate/README.md

 This documentation provides a high-level overview of the application's entry point and structure.
 For more details, refer to code comments and configuration files.

+##  Update on 25-09-2025
+- **Health Checks**: Added db health checks for user modules.
+- **Messaging**: Implemented IEventBus for inter-service communication. sample RabbitMQ integration added.
+- **appsettings.json**: Updated with new configurations for messaging.
+-